litestar-org/litestar/docs/migration.md

     ```

 !!! info "Read more"
-    To learn more about templates check out this chapter in the documentation:
+    To learn more about templates, check out this chapter in the documentation:
     [Template engines](usage/16-templating/0-template-engines/)